 In the early days of the pandemic, we saw clear examples of micromanagement when people were asked to attend daily meetings first thing in the mornings (with the sole purpose of ensuring they’re awake), to have their webcams on at all times during their shifts, and even to inform their supervisors of bathroom breaks.

 The detrimental effects of micromanaging are not so micro and can cause permanent damage to the relationship between leaders and their teams, as well as to the company’s general remote work culture.
 So how can you avoid becoming a monster-like manager and stop micromanaging your remote workers?
 Here are some tips.

-6 Ways To Avoid Micromanaging Your Remote Employees
+Steps by Step Guide To Avoid Micromanaging Your Remote Employees

 It’s worth stating that the sudden shift to remote, which many managers and employees experienced in 2020, is not representative of an ideal work-from-home scenario.